ern0/256byte-flagquiz/README.md

 The difference is 102 bits = 13 bytes,
 which is practically 5-6 extra instructions,
-Probably this is not enough for extra code needed for bit shifting, and I also wanted to keep the code clean, so I let go the idea of packing.
+I'm sure this is not enough for extra code needed for bit shifting, and I also wanted to keep the code clean, so I let go the idea of packing.